NAME: Sher Bagh Ranthambore.

 The Service: The service is attentive, flawless and always with a smile.
 Our butler, Ram Avtar, went the extra mile every time.

 Accommodation: There are only 12 air-conditioned and heated tents on the property.
 Each tent is grand, spacious and very safe.
 There are 10 identical luxury tents, The Luxury Pukka Sahib Suite and The Royal Burra Sahib Suite.
-I stayed at The Luxury Pukka Sahib Suite which comes with its own walled-in garden, a netted veranda to lounge in and view the birdlife around, a Jacuzzi and an open-air tree shower.
+I stayed in The Luxury Pukka Sahib Suite which comes with its own walled-in garden, a netted veranda to lounge in and view the birdlife around, a Jacuzzi and an open-air tree shower.
 Think plush white cotton canvas tents, exquisite Edwardian campaign style furniture in rosewood and teak and bespoke Halycon Days accessories with hints of the glorious tiger throughout the room.
 There are no TVs; if you feel the need to watch TV when you are in the wild for a few days, then maybe a safari is not your thing.

 Children: Kids are welcome on the property and can stay in their parents’ bedroom for an extra charge.
 There is no babysitting service.